bojosos/Crowny/README.md

 ### Features:
   * Editor
   * C# scripting using Mono
-  * PBR
+  * PBR (Currently being fixed after Vulkan implementation)
-  * OpenGL, Vulkan
+  * OpenGL (Currently being fixed after Vulkan implementation), Vulkan
   * Windows, Linux

 ### Roadmap:
-  * Finish Vulkan
-  * Audio
+  * Finish Vulkan (Mostly done, apart from some small texture format issues, event, timer and occlusion queries, structured buffers and load store textures which are currently not supported by the engine)
+  * Audio using OpenAL (Mostly working, although not hooked up to C# and Vorbis decoding is buggy, also audio streaming foundation is there but no multithreading support)
-  * Refactor OpenGL
+  * Refactor OpenGL (Should be quite quick, requires a few changes to the old rendering system)
   * Multithreading?
-  * Implement audio using OpenAL
+(Firstly only "queable" tasks (async resource loading, audio streaming, then whole engine)
-  * Implememt 2D physics using Box2d
+  * Implememt 2D physics using Box2d (Should be fairly straightforward)
-  * Implement 3D physics using PhysX
+  * Implement 3D physics using PhysX (Should be fairly straightforward)
+  * Proper material system and shadows
-  * Shadows
+  * Documentation
-  * Game builds (Usable engine)
+  * Game builds (I have a usable engine here)
+  * Big refactor/clean up